iltlo/RM-ROS-Notes/package-node.md

         - Return value: ros::Subscriber object which we **must hold on to until unsubscribe**  **?** (Eg: sub)
         - When all the Subscriber object go out of scope, this call back will automatically unsubscribe from the topic
 - `ros::spin()`
-    - Enters a loop, calling message callbacks as fast as possible. (pumping callbacks)
+    - Enters a loop, calling message callbacks as fast as possible. (pumping callbacks, 循環等待回調函數)
     - Will exit once ros::ok() returns false (ros::shutdown() called)
     - Ensure nothing to be done after this command